Cherry Bowl: 1984 Cherry Bowl

-1984 saw the first edition of the Cherry Bowl, between Army and Michigan State It was Army's first bowl game in program history, and Michigan State's first since the 1966 Rose Bowl.
+1984 saw the first edition of the Cherry Bowl, between Army and Michigan State.
+It was Army's first bowl game in program history, and Michigan State's first since the 1966 Rose Bowl.

 The first quarter of the game ended without score; a second quarter 4-yard touchdown gave Army a 7–0 halftime lead.
 After a scoreless third quarter, Army converted a 35-yard FG in the 4th to extend its lead to 10–0.
 Michigan State attempted a comeback with a 36-yard touchdown, but a failed two-point conversion led to a 10–6 final.

 1985 Cherry Bowl

-The 1985 Cherry Bowl was the second and last to be played, this one contested by #20 Maryland and Syracuse.
+The 1985 Cherry Bowl was the second and last to be played, this one contested by Maryland and Syracuse.
 The scoring opened in the 1st with a 26-yard Syracuse field goal.
 Maryland countered with a 4-yard touchdown run, making it 6–3.
-A 10-yard run in the 2nd gave Syracuse a 10–6 lead; however, the Terrapins would overpower Syracuse, scoring 29 consecutive points, and Syracuse was unable to rally in a 35–18 Maryland victory.
+A 10-yard run in the 2nd gave Syracuse a 10–6 lead; however, the Terrapins overpowered Syracuse, scoring 29 consecutive points, and Syracuse was unable to rally in a 35–18 Maryland victory.